 What is Spiritual Playdate?

 Spiritual Playdate is an interfaith web-based program that supports fun, engaging, social, and emotional learning while building the bridges of acceptance through group “playdates” in the home or elsewhere.
-Kids and their parents or mentors discover their beliefs through a diverse framework of faith-based and spiritual topics and resources that we provide, which cover a variety of topics including World religion, The Golden Rule, Forgiveness, Gratitude, Love, Sacred Spaces, Spiritual Teachers, and more.
+Kids and their parents, teachers, or mentors discover their beliefs through a diverse framework of faith-based and spiritual resources that we provide, which cover a variety of topics including World religion, The Golden Rule, Forgiveness, Gratitude, Love, Sacred Spaces, Spiritual Teachers, and more.
 In addition, we offer resources for interfaith and community outreach.

 Spiritual Playdate can also be used as a curriculum for youth organizations.
 Click here to become an affiliate.

 Spiritual Playdate is an L3C company: a mission-based corporation that puts its mission above its bottom line.
 Through a culture of conscious leadership and a focus on serving the global community, we seek to foster spiritual dialogue, creating a platform for understanding and communication.
 While contributions to L3Cs are not tax-deductible, contributions made to Spiritual Playdate by socially-conscientious organizations and individuals are applied directly to supporting our mission.

 Who is Spiritual Playdate For?